Home Drug Crime

 Drug Schedules in California

 The term “controlled substance” gets thrown around a lot.
-You may not even be aware of what a controlled substance even is.
+You may not even be aware of what a controlled substance is.
 In the 1970s, our federal government declared a war on drugs.
-Part of the new legislature passed during this period involved categorizing different drugs into “schedules.”
-The drugs that made it onto these schedules are considered controlled substances, as in you are unable to purchase them without a prescription from a medical professional.
+Part of the new legislation passed during this period involved categorizing different drugs into “schedules.”
+The drugs that made it onto these schedules are considered controlled substances, meaning you are unable to purchase them without a prescription from a medical professional.

 Schedule V: These drugs have a very low chance of addiction and are used for medicinal purposes.
 Examples include Lomotil, Motofen, and Parepectolin.